 It was so much fun meeting Facebook Tarot friends in person, a theme throughout my trip.
 Such an honor teaching on the same roster as Corrine, Kim Huggens, Camelia Elias, Bent Sorensen, Janine Worthington, and of course, Marcus and Tali.
 Every presentation was top notch with exciting discoveries.
-My classic “Tarot, Magic, and Transformation” class (now on DVD) concluded the conference.
+My classic “Tarot, Magic, and Transformation” class (available on GSS) concluded the conference.

 Our evenings were filled with great opportunities to mingle and share.
 I highly recommend this event and suggest you add a few days to your visit to enjoy Keswick, especially the sacred stone circle, Castlerigg, a short walk from town.

 Next on my itinerary was a day in London with Richard Abbot, a fine Numerologist who I met at SF-BATS just a few weeks before.
 We gathered on an unusually humid and bright day in London at King’s Cross/St Pancras.
 He showed me the ropes for getting around this bustling city and navigating the trains.
 Big thanks, Richard!

 Our day included a little research at the British Museum, including the Dr. John Dee magical tools on exhibit, and perusing several metaphysical book stores, including Atlantis and Watkins.
 Those who know me will understand how exciting this was for me and that I did not leave without a bagful of books.